0xtekgrinder/Matchstick/README.md

 # Matchstick

-An Epitech Project to recreate the nim game with an amount of lines changeable as well as a maximum amount of sticks you can take each turn.
+An Epitech Project to recreate the nim game with a number of lines changeable as well as a maximum number of sticks you can take each turn.

 # Usage:
 Compile it with `make` and launch the programm with: